-Join Todd Perkins for an in-depth discussion in this video Deleting a document from iCloud, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Deleting a document from iCloud, part of iOS App Development: Apple iCloud API (2013).

 Let's say at some point you're managing an app that has multiple cloud documents…and you want to delete one of them.…It's actually a fairly simple process.
 Above where we instantiate cloudDoc in…the getAllNotes method of the data class, I am going to type double brackets and…then NSFileManager defaultManager removeItemAtURL, and the URL for our notes is…self notesURL, and for error I'll just put nil.…